-Best Practices with Technology in Recruitment
+Best Practices With Technology in Recruitment

-Data Collection and Privacy: When collecting prospective student data, ensure compliance with data protection regulations, such as FIPPA, or any institutional regulations.
+Data Collection and Privacy: When collecting prospective student data, ensure compliance with data protection regulations or any institutional regulations.
 Obtain consent before collecting a prospective student's personal information and ensure that their data is not shared improperly.